grafana/tempo/docs/tempo/website/getting-started/tempo-in-grafana.md

 ## Metrics from spans

 RED metrics can be used to drive service graphs and other ready-to-go visualizations of your span data.
-RED metrics represent
+RED metrics represent:

 - Rate, the number of requests per second
 - Errors, the number of those requests that are failing
-- Duration, the amount of time those requests take,
+- Duration, the amount of time those requests take

+For more information about RED method, refer to [The RED Method: How to instrument your services](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/).

 Metrics generation is disabled by default.